thisconnect/planet/README.md

   - `remove` - Deletes a value at specified location.

   - `post` - Recursively merges data into the state.
-    Arrays are not treated as objects and will not be merged.

   - `delete` - Deletes the state.